No. Bleaching does not weaken or damage the teeth. Whitening occurs when the whitening agent contacts water, and hydrogen peroxide, is released.

 Teeth grinding can be a hard habit to break, especially while you sleep.
 Sometimes eliminating stress can help.

 If you are concerned, talk to your dentist.
-He may suggest a night guard to help prevent damage to your teeth.
+He may suggest a night guard helps prevent damage to your teeth.

 Are there any alternatives to dentures?